 Available with Spatial Analyst license.

-Calculates, for each cell, the direction, in degrees, to the nearest source.
+Calculates, for each cell, the Euclidean distance to the closest source.

 The direction is calculated from each cell center to the center of the source cell that's nearest to it.